ThisisJackRyan/InstagramUploadBot/README.md

  # Progress
 The Version 1 Tag branch is my working but old version!
 I am in the process of making a more efficient and better bot right now.
-This is located in the file InstagramBot.py
+This is located in the file InstagramBot.py in the testing branch.

 This was one of my first coding projects, if you look at the first tag you can tell!
-The InstagramBot.py is a much better representation of my current skill level.
+The InstagramBot.py and testing branch is a much better representation of my current skill level.